 Statutory office holders not bound by the Code

-Regulation 2.2 of the PS Regulations provides that certain statutory office holders are not bound by the Code.
-These include agency heads, judicial officers, members of the Defence Force, and members of certain other bodies listed in regulation 2.2(2)(c) of the PS Regulations.
+Section 8 of the PS Regulations provides that certain statutory office holders are not bound by the Code.
+These include agency heads, judicial officers, members of the Defence Force, and members of certain other bodies listed in paragraph 8(4)(c) of the PS Regulations.

 Code does not apply if inconsistent with statutory functions